Slack

 | limit 20

-Collect logs for the Slack app
+Collect logs for the Slack appβ

 This legacy solution to pull logs from Slack to Sumo Logic has been replaced with a dedicated Cloud-to-Cloud Integration Framework, Slack Cloud-to-Cloud source.
 We recommend using this source instead of the legacy Python collection method.

-Installing the Slack app
+Installing the Slack appβ

 To install the app, do the following:

-2. In the Search Apps field, search for and then select your app.
+- In the π Search Apps field, run a search for your desired app, then select it.

-4. Click Next in the Setup Data section.
+- Click Next in the Setup Data section.

-5. In the Configure section of the respective app, complete the following fields.
+- In the Configure section of your respective app, complete the following fields.

-1. Key.
+- Key.
 Select either of these options for the data source.

-• Choose Source Category, and select a source category from the list for Default Value.
+- Choose Source Category and select a source category from the list for Default Value.

-• Choose Custom, and enter a custom metadata field.
+- Choose Custom, and enter a custom metadata field.
 Insert its value in Default Value.

-6. Click Next.
+- Click Next.
 You will be redirected to the Preview & Done section.

-Your app will be installed in the Installed Apps folder and dashboard panels will start to fill automatically.
+Once your app is installed, it will appear in your Installed Apps folder, and dashboard panels will start to fill automatically.

 Each panel slowly fills with data matching the time range query and received since the panel was created.
-Results will not immediately be available, updating with full graphs and charts over time.
+Results will not immediately be available, but will update with full graphs and charts over time.

-Viewing Slack dashboards
+Viewing Slack dashboardsβ

 All dashboards have a set of filters that you can apply to the entire dashboard.
 Use these filters to drill down and examine the data to a granular level.

-• You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.
+- You can change the time range for a dashboard or panel by selecting a predefined interval from a drop-down list, choosing a recently used time range, or specifying custom dates and times.
 Learn more.

-• You can use template variables to drill down and examine the data on a granular level.
-For more information, see Filter with template variables.
+- You can use template variables to drill down and examine the data on a granular level.
+For more information, see Filtering Dashboards with Template Variables.

-• Most Next-Gen apps allow you to provide the scope at the installation time and are comprised of a key (_sourceCategory by default) and a default value for this key.
+by default) and a default value for this key.
 Based on your input, the app dashboards will be parameterized with a dashboard variable, allowing you to change the dataset queried by all panels.
 This eliminates the need to create multiple copies of the same dashboard with different queries.

 The Slack - Overview dashboard provides an at-a-glance view of the number of workspaces, members, bots, admins, public channels, and public messages.
 Panels also show geographic access locations, and key statistics around public messages and files.